NicoA8/CSS-Basketball-Animation/README.md

-# CSS-Basketball-Animation
+CSS Animation

-Created with CodeSandbox
+- Created a basketball and the animation that it is jumping with CSS keyframes.